spyroot/idrac_ctl/README.md

 REST API and execute typical workflow.
 It supports both asynchronous and synchronous options to interact with iDRAC.

+Update.
+    After going deeper in redfish specification.
+I recognize that I already implemented major portion of specs.
+Thus, I will probably de-couple redfish and idrac_ctl will be a plugin.

 * boot from remote location via http/https
 * boot from remote NFS/CIFS
 * optimize bios setting for real time workload.